Bernadette Gray-Little: Boards and committees

 Gray-Little was one of four university leaders selected to represent the Association of Public and Land-grant Universities at a White House summit on math and science education in January 2010.
 She has held a number of leadership positions and memberships on a variety of boards and committees, including several with the American Psychological Association.
-She also served as a faculty affiliate at the Center for Creative leadership from 1998–2004.
+She also served as a faculty affiliate at the Center for Creative leadership from 1998 to 2004.
 She currently serves on the board of trustees of the Online Computer Library Center and the board of US Bank.

 On September 22, 2016, Gray-Little announced she would retire at the end of the 2016–17 school year.